Malir1988/Monitoring/README.md

-# Prom-Grafana-Monitoring
+# Prometheus Grafana monitoring
 ## Indroduction
-This git provides a step by step proccess of full chainlink monitoring & alerting including:
+This git is a guide for full Chainlink node monitoring and alerting including the following deployments:
-- Prometheus-server with TLS & Basic-Auth
+- Prometheus server with TLS & basic-auth
-- Prometheus-node-exporter with TLS & Basic-Auth
+- Prometheus node exporter with TLS & basic-auth
-- Grafana with TLS & Basic-Auth
+- Grafana with TLS & basic-auth
 - Loki & Promtail
-- Full monitoring chainlink Dashboard
+- Full monitoring Chainlink dashboard
-- setting Alerts and send notifications to Telegram
+- Alerts and Telegram notification setup
-## Pre-information
+## Comment
-- For the example setup we use the created docker network: "kovan".
-Every container needs to be in the same network as the chainlink node to ensure the communication between all of them.
+- For the example deployment we used the created "Kovan" docker network.
+Every container needs to be in the same network like the Chainlink node to ensure the communication between them.
-- For creating the files we used `nano` but you can also easily create the files with `vim`
+- For the creation of the files we used `nano`, you can also do it with `vim`
-- You need to copy the files of this github inside of your system.
-Just copy the sourcecode inside after you created the file by following the guide.
+- You need to copy the files from this repository to your system.
+Just copy the source code after you've created the file by following the guide.
-## Create Directorys
+## Create directories
-first of all you need to create the Directorys for all necessary files.
+Create the directories for all necessary files
 ```bash
 mkdir ~/.monitoring
 mkdir ~/.monitoring/.tls